weigo495959/what-s-new-/README.md

 i'm an independent software developer in sultanate of oman live in Al Buraimi Governorate

 software engineering and creation of computer software is my favorite stuff im my live career

+i started it since age 16 in early 2020s

+with learning assembly language (alone) & pyhton programing stuff at Tenth Grade

+And i was learning little about android appilcation development using java language about a two years ago and my favorite integrated development environment (IDE) for everyting is visual studio and i'm a C++ programer i just beginning to using it and learning it a lot since my inspection of my project in late 2021 since c++ is yet great programing language to set smoothly underneath the hardware itself like C does in the 1970s & Now.